arnottmj/CV/README.md

 #### Ruby on Rails

 Ruby is what really drove me towards becoming a developer.
-I'd done a couple of short C++ courses at university but the simplicity of Ruby is what finally allowed me to start building 'real' things.
+I undertook several short C++ courses at university but the simplicity of Ruby is what finally allowed me to start building 'real' things.
 I love logic and puzzles; ruby suddenly allowed me to begin using that part of my brain to be creative in a very natural way - something i'd never experienced before.

 My final project at Makers was [Selecta](https://github.com/arnottmj/selecta-official).
-The app aims to provide simply music discovery.
+The app aims to provide simple music discovery.
 It uses a rails framework with angular front end, offering continuous music playback across the whole site.
 I wrote the music suggestion alogithm in ruby.

 Im also proud of a re-code of the [inject method](https://github.com/arnottmj/inject-challenge) that I wrote; offering full functionality with appropriate guard controls.

 #### Analytics

 Two years of working full time as an analyst across the ecommerce and oil/gas sectors means that I have experience working with large datasets.
-At Hewlett Packard, I mainly performed multivariate website testing, having focused on statistics whilst studying for my BSc in Mathematics.
+At Hewlett Packard, I mainly performed multivariate website testing, having specialised in statistics whilst studying for my BSc in Mathematics.
 Two of the accounts I worked on were Office Depot and Debenhams; both of whom renewed $200,000 contracts.

 ####